 These are possible but unlikely.
+This is a true penalty.
 I mention this because people think Google is waiting to pounce on their website with a penalty.
 This is rarely the case.

 A real human being on Google’s quality team has to look at your website, flag it for violating Google’s guidelines and then penalize it.

 When this happens, your site gets dumped from Google’s search results cache when you get flagged.
 Clean it up and submit the site for manual review to get back on Google.